Hôtel de Ville, Salon-de-Provence: History

 During the French Revolution, the coat of arms of the kings of France, which had decorated the pediment above the French door on the first floor, was removed and replaced by a stone which was initially inscribed with the words "La Loi" (the law).
 It was later replaced by a depiction of a leopard, which features in the coat of arms of the town.
 A statue depicting the 16th century engineer, Adam de Craponne, who had designed the Craponne Canal, was unveiled in front of the town hall on 22 October 1854.
 The parapet was damaged during the 1909 Provence earthquake and subsequently replaced.

 After the Second World War, a plaque was fixed to the north elevation of the town hall to commemorate the life of Captain Marcel Roustan, who was the local commanding officer of the French Forces of the Interior and who was arrested by the Gestapo, tortured and shot in June 1944.
 This was only two months before the liberation of the town during Operation Dragoon in August 1944.

-In the late 1970s and early 1980s, adjoining buildings were acquired to allow expansion, resulting in a sprawling complex with quite compilated internal arrangements.
+In the late 1970s and early 1980s, adjoining buildings were acquired to allow expansion, resulting in a sprawling complex with quite complicated internal arrangements.
 A new council chamber with modern fittings and furniture was established on the second floor.
 Since August 2016, the council has supported an annual concert of electronic dance music, known as "Du son au balcon" (Sound from the balcony), which has been broadcast from the balcony of the building.